cwendorf/EASI/README.md

 <p align="center"><kbd><img src="docs/easiCoverImage.jpg"></kbd></p>
 </a>

-**EASI** posses the ability to create customized graphs.
 Additional functions offer summaries and plots of data, frequencies, densities, and more.
 These features can be combined to produce images similar to those from other estimation statistics applications.

 <a href="https://github.com/cwendorf/EASI">
 <p align="center"><kbd><img src="docs/easiCoverImage2.jpg"></kbd></p>